SCIInstitute/ShapeWorks/docs/users/install.md

     Your shapeworks conda environment must always be activated before using ShapeWorks.

 !!! note "Using **git-bash** on Windows"
     Windows may also have a **git-bash** command line available.
 This also works with conda, and environments are activated in the same way.
 However, there is one important issue: running Python scripts requires prefixing with `winpty`.
-For example, `winpty python RunUseCase.py ...`.
+For example, `winpty
+    ...`.

 ## Installing ShapeWorks on Mac